The 20 Best Potassium-Aggravated Myotonia Doctors in The United States

 Offers Telehealth

-Andrew Gordon is a Neurologist in Lake Barrington, Illinois.
+Andrew Gordon is a Neurologist practicing medicine in Lake Barrington, Illinois.
 Dr. Gordon is rated as an Advanced provider by MediFind in the treatment of Potassium-Aggravated Myotonia.
-His top areas of expertise are Myasthenia Gravis, Continuous Spike-Wave During Slow Sleep Syndrome, Photosensitive Epilepsy, and Peripheral Neuropathy.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Continuous Spike-Wave During Slow Sleep Syndrome, Photosensitive Epilepsy, and Peripheral Neuropathy.
+Dr. Gordon is board certified in American Board Of Psychiatry And Neurology.

 Advanced in Potassium-Aggravated Myotonia